2KRISHNAYADAV/Assignment-AI-Support-Agent/README.md

        Grounded Reply           Human / DM Follow-up
 ```

+> 📎 For a component-by-component breakdown, a request-lifecycle sequence diagram, and the full technology stack, see **[§10 — Detailed Technical Architecture](#10-detailed-technical-architecture)** below.

 ### Intent Classification

 The prototype uses **Gemini** for intent classification so that the 200 golden labels remain **evaluation-only** rather than training labels.